LukasMurdock/LukasMurdock.github.io/_posts/2020-05-18-optimizing-my-book-list.md

 My solution is to write the script in Ruby.
 Now technically this could be done in any programming language like Python, Java, Perl… take your pick.

 But I wanted to make something that integrates easily with Jekyll site builds.
 I needed to find the simplest solution I could think of because I don’t know enough about the asset pipelines, build hooks, or gem plugins in Jekyll.
-If this site was built on the JAMStack I imagine I could easily just shift when the JavaScript runs and this problem would be solved.
+If this site was built on a more “modern” SSG I imagine I could easily just shift when the JavaScript runs and this problem would be solved.

-As Jekyll builds in Ruby it can easily run any Ruby file on site build just by placing it in the `_plugins` folder so this is the solution I opted for.
+As Jekyll builds in Ruby, it can easily run any Ruby file on site build just by placing it in the `_plugins` folder so this is the solution I opted for.

 With this solution the script should run whenever I build the site locally.
 It’s worth noting Github Pages does not support building custom plugins but this solution still works because I don’t need the data to update on every site build.
 The data will update whenever I build the site locally.